cbochs/portal.nvim/README.md

     ---
     integrations = {
-        --- todo(cbochs): implement
         grapple = false,
     },

     portal = {
         title = {
             --- When a portal is empty, render an default portal title render_empty = true,

             --- The raw window options used for the portal title window options = {
                 relative = "cursor",
-				width = 80, -- implement as "min/mas width",
+                width = 80,
                 height = 1,
                 col = 2,
                 style = "minimal",
                 focusable = false,
                 border = "single",
                 noautocmd = true,
                 zindex = 98,
             },
         },

         body = {
             -- When a portal is empty, render an empty buffer body render_empty = false,

             --- The raw window options used for the portal body window options = {
                 relative = "cursor",
-				width = 80, -- implement as "min/mas width",
+                width = 80,
-				height = 3, -- implement as "context lines"
+                height = 3,
-				col = 2, -- implement as "offset"
+                col = 2,
                 focusable = false,
                 border = "single",
                 noautocmd = true,
                 zindex = 99,
             },
         },
     },
 })
 ```